Category Archives for "Safe Driving"

 You should be familiar with the truck assigned to you and ensure that you take care of it as though it were your own.
 You should also inspect your truck regularly.
 Before embarking on any trip, ensure that you inspect it, checking the brakes, oil, water, and lights among other important parts to ensure that they are in the best working condition or level.

 Carrying out quick and simple checks will reduce accidents that could have been prevented by a simple safety check.
-With fewer accidents your truck insurance premium will be kept under control and may even go down.

 Have you stopped to consider how much money is being lost by your company on lost cargo or freight?
 Just one trailer load can amount to thousands of pounds.
 If it is your responsibility to keep the cargo safe whilst you are in charge of the consignment.
 However freight can often been see left totally unattended at the mercy of the cunning thief who can make easy money for stealing 1 trailer load.
 Below Fast Truck Insurance has provided some tips to help ensure the risk of losses is greatly reduced.